fbpx

 1. Wash your hands, utensils, and working surfaces with warm, soapy water before opening the bag.

-2. Take out the correct-sized portion of frozen food using a utensil and place it in a container with a lid on it.
+2. Using a utensil, remove the correct-sized portion of frozen food and place it in a container with a lid.

 3. Place the container in the refrigerator for it to thaw.